greencloud/BitURL/README.md

 # C-URL
 C-URL is a simple, forever Free open source, URL shortener web application written in PHP.

-## HOW TO USE THIS PROGRAM
+## HOW TO USE THIS WEB APPLICATION

 **Requirements:** This web application requires Codeigniter 3.1.11

-1. Download the files in your desktop: $ git clone https://github.com/greencloud/C-URL.git
+1. Download the files in to your desktop: $ git clone https://github.com/greencloud/C-URL.git

 2. Copy all the essential files in the **application** folder to their designated folders in your Codeigniter application